 Entries into such competitions can be broadly categorised into two categories, those that perform recognition themselves, and those that clean the signal and supply a cleaned signal to a standardised recogniser.
 Algorithms that fall into the latter category have a possible additional application: improving intelligibility for human listeners.
 It is these algorithms that are of interest in this thesis.

-Many efforts have been made to extract clean speech from a signal subject to babble noise.
-The problem arises since the babble signal shares the spectral characteristics of the clean speech, whilst still maintaining a high degree of temporal variability.
-Thus eliminating spectrally (i.e., typical filters) or based on the elimination of steady-state components is not an option.

-Progress has been made recently in attempting to model individual speakers and to factorise out the clean speech, predominantly using a non-negative matrix factorisation (NMF) method.
-This thesis proposes to apply techniques generally used in speech diarisation and recognition to discriminate between speakers, and to then factorise out desired speech.

-It has been shown that speech may be factorised into components or building blocks, and represented as a sequence of these components[6].
-Indeed, this is the motivation for using Markov Models, through the use of Hidden Markov Models (HMMs) [7].

-Research Questions
+[6][7]Research Questions

 The aim of this thesis is to address the following research questions: